 Malaria is not a health risk in the urban areas of Syria but travellers to El Hassaka, in northern Syria, are recommended to take chloroquine between May and October.
 A yellow fever certificate is required by travellers arriving from an infected country in Africa or the Americas.
-It is recommended that travellers are vaccinated against polio.
 Although medical treatment is inexpensive, standards are variable.
 Doctors are generally well qualified and most medical personnel speak English or French.
 Basic medical care is available in major cities, but medical insurance is strongly advised.

 Tipping is a common way of showing appreciation, but the amount is left to the discretion of the giver.
 Ten percent is standard in bigger restaurants.